Declarative IaC

 adopt

-Declarative infrastructure as code describes desired end state in versioned files; a planner/reconciler (Terraform, the Kubernetes API, GitOps controllers) computes and applies the diff.
-We adopt declarative IaC for cloud and cluster shape; hold Imperative IaC, CDKs, and Pulumi for new work when a declarative path exists.
+Declarative IaC.
+Describes desired end state in versioned files; a planner/reconciler (Terraform, the Kubernetes API, GitOps controllers) computes and applies the diff.

 Summary